 A VAT exemption applies to certain financial services, as well as to the subsequent supply of residential real estate.
 Further, transactions in bare land and domestic passenger transport are also exempt from VAT.

 Certain transactions in goods between companies established in UAE Designated (Free) Zones (DZs) may not be subject to VAT.
 The supply of services within DZs is, however, subject to VAT in accordance with the general application of the UAE VAT legislation.

-For UAE resident businesses, the mandatory VAT registration threshold is 375,000 United Arab Emirates dirham (AED), and the voluntary registration threshold is AED 187,500.
+For UAE resident businesses, the mandatory VAT registration threshold is AED 375,000 and the voluntary registration threshold is AED 187,500.
 No registration threshold applies to non-resident businesses making supplies on which the UAE VAT is required to be charged.

 VAT grouping is allowed, provided certain conditions are met.

-There are specific documentary and record-keeping requirements, such as the requirement to issue tax invoices and submit VAT returns (on a quarterly or monthly basis depending on the allocation by the Federal Tax Authority [FTA]).
+There are specific documentary and record-keeping requirements, such as the requirement to issue tax invoices and submit VAT returns (on a quarterly or monthly basis depending on the allocation by the FTA).

 Excess input VAT can, in principle, be claimed back from the FTA, subject to a specific procedure.
 Alternatively, VAT credits may be carried forward and deducted from future output VAT.

 Businesses that do not comply with their VAT obligations can be subject to fines and penalties.
 There are both fixed and tax-geared penalties.